-- Why does the girl seem to be following and copying the birds? - Why and how does she start to look like one of them? - · What could you learn from watching different animals?
+- Why does the girl seem to be following and copying the birds? - Why and how does she start to look like one of them?

-Collect, compare and categorise facts and opinions, for example, brolga movements are often described as dance movements.
+Collect, compare and categorise facts and opinions about brolgas, for example, brolga movements are often described as dance movements.

-Movement and meaning
+Movement and Meaning